CSD Xelajú MC: Crest

 The club's shield is circular in shape, it has written in white letters the name of the team around the circumference, in the center it has a goat and the background is a yellow soccer ball.
 For each title the club gets, a Moon is added to the shield.

 Supporters

 Xelajú has the largest fan base outside of the capital department and have great tradition within Guatemalan football.
 They are considered as one of the biggest fanbases in all of Central American football.
 One of the most typical characteristics of the supporters is the way they sing Luna de Xelajú, a theme considered as the anthem of Quetzaltenango.

+Anti-Xelajú Fans

+The fact that the team has a greater number of spectators also makes the sporting resentment towards them evident in terms of cultural impact, clear examples being the fans of Comunicaciones, Municipal, Antigua, Marquense, Suchitepéquez, Juventud Retalteca, Malacateco, Zacapa, and many other fans, as well as Coatepeque and the most recent Cobán Imperial, this has led to them being classified as one of the most hated clubs in all of Guatemala, as well as in many parts of Central America, especially with fans of FAS from El Salvador and Olimpia from Honduras.